tracybporter/springboot-api-sample/README.md

 #### Observations
 1. Lazybones is a sweet tool!
 I found it when I was digging around ratpack a while ago.
-1. Application Properties testing challenges
-    1. Overwriting application properties at the unit level is not straightforward.
-I've worked in Grails and Holders.flagconfig is easily maninpulated in unit tests.
-    1. This is NOT the case with Spring Boot.
-Though the testing documentation has a brief statement about how delightful EnvironmentTestUtils is to use.
-    1. In the name of creating working software in a reasonable amount of time I chose to use a system property.
-Unit and blackbox testing then was simple.
-    1. It was a bit of a bump trying to get the system property entered at the gradle command line passed through to the JVM.

 ### Work In Progress
 #### Stories